Eating disorders - bulimia

 Complementary and Alternative Therapies

-Other mind-body and stress-reduction techniques, such as yoga, tai chi, and meditation, may help you become more aware of your body and have a more positive body image.
-One 6-week clinical trial showed that guided imagery helped people with bulimia reduce binging and vomiting, feel more able to comfort themselves, and feel better about their bodies and eating.
-More studies are needed to see if guided imagery has long-term benefits.
+Mind-body and stress-reduction techniques, such as yoga, tai chi, and meditation may help you become more aware of your body and have a more positive body image.

 Nutrition and Supplements